 🎰 Is a DOI the same as a URL?

-No. URLs and DOIs are not interchangeable.
-A DOI is an unchanging, unique alphanumeric identifier that labels digital material and pinpoints its location online, whereas a URL is digital locator that can change over time.
+No, URLs and DOIs are not interchangeable.
+A DOI is an unchanging, unique alphanumeric identifier that labels digital material and pinpoints its location online, whereas a URL is a digital locator that can change over time.